Skip to article frontmatterSkip to article content

 # Construct the simulator

-target = GaussianMixture.random_2D(nmodes=5, std=0.75, scale=15.0, seed=3.0).to(device)
+target = make_random_gaussian_mixture_2d(nmodes=5, std=0.75, scale=15.0, seed=3.0)

-simulator = EulerMaruyamaSimulator(sde)
+simulator = make_euler_maruyama_simulator(langevin_drift, langevin_diffusion)

 # Graph the results!